TMUA Guides

 Exams.ninja over questions

 The Test of Mathematics for University Admission (TMUA) is pretty self-explanatory, it’s a university admission mathematics test!
-In the UK, 9 universities will use your TMUA results within your application as a demonstration of your academic abilities either as a requirement or an option.
-As you’d expect, you’ll be taking this test if you’re applying for any mathematics course at these unis, although there are a couple of additional courses as well, including Computer Science at Cambridge University and Data Science at Warwick University.
+In the UK, 5 universities will use your TMUA results within your application as a demonstration of your academic abilities either as a requirement or an option.
+As you’d expect, you’ll be taking this test if you’re applying for any mathematics course at these unis, although there are a couple of additional courses as well, including Computer Science at the University of Cambridge and Economics, Finance and Data Science at Imperial College London.

 How does the TMUA work?